Oklab color space: Coordinates

+Oklab vs. Oklch color spaces.
+The color bins shown are the ones within the Rec.
+2020 gamut (a wide gamut RGB).

 Achromatic colors

-Neutral greys, pure black and the reference white are achromatic, that is, $C = 0$, $a = 0$, $b = 0$, and h is undefined.
+Neutral greys, pure black and the reference white are achromatic, that is, $a = 0$, $b = 0$, $C = 0$, and h is undefined.
 Assigning any real value to their hue component has no effect on conversions between color spaces.

 Color differences

 The perceptual color difference in Oklab is calculated as the Euclidean distance between the (L, a, b) coordinates.

 Conversions between color spaces

 Conversion to and from Oklch

 Like CIELCh, the Cartesian coordinates a and b are converted to the polar coordinates C and h as follows: